Milk tea is the new frappe in the Philippines. We don't just love milk tea—we're addicted to it!

 CoCo's Salty Cream Milk Tea is just as innovative.
 While other milk tea shops use cream cheese as a topping, CoCo uses Himalayan salt and fresh milk that enhance rather than overpower the milk tea's light floral taste.

 For those who can't get enough of sinkers, the 3-Buddies Milk Tea will surely satisfy.
 It's a crowd-pleaser with its combination of black tapioca, pudding, and grass jelly toppings.

-CoCo branches: Chinatown, Cyberpark Tower One, Eastwood, Fairview Terraces, Fisher Mall, Gateway Tower, Katipunan, Rockwell Business Center, select SM Malls, TriNoma, U.P Town Center, and Venice Grand Canal Mall
+CoCo branches: Chinatown, Cyberpark Tower One, Eastwood, Fairview Terraces, Fisher Mall, Gateway Tower, Katipunan, select SM Malls, TriNoma, and U.P Town Center

-One of the largest international bubble tea brands today, Chatime is a prolific milk tea shop in the Philippines.
-It’s practically in every mall in the metro (plus a delivery option via GrabFood), so you can satisfy your milk tea craving anytime.
+One of the largest international bubble tea brands today, Chatime is practically in every mall in the metro (plus a delivery option via GrabFood and Booky), so you can satisfy your milk tea craving anytime.